 What do we mean by trauma-informed services and why is such an approach important?

-- ACF’s Family and Youth Services Bureau (FYSB) has produced this resource tip sheet on what trauma-informed approaches in RHY programs are, and how a trauma lens can help youth served by the program.
+- ACF’s Family and Youth Services Bureau (FYSB) has produced this resource tip sheet (PDF) on what trauma-informed approaches in RHY programs are, and how a trauma lens can help youth served by the program.

 - FYSB has created a guide to shifting to trauma-informed care for runaway and homeless youth, focusing on posing youth the question “What has happened to you?” instead of “What’s wrong with you?”
 This introduction includes both materials from program staff and youth consumer points of view.
-ACF’s Family and Youth Services Bureau (FYSB) has produced this resource tip sheet on what trauma-informed approaches in RHY programs are, and how a trauma lens can help youth served by the program.
+ACF’s Family and Youth Services Bureau (FYSB) has produced this resource tip sheet (PDF) on what trauma-informed approaches in RHY programs are, and how a trauma lens can help youth served by the program.

 My agency has decided it wants to be more trauma-informed.
 Where do I start?

-- The National Center on Domestic Violence, Trauma, and Mental Health has created a self-reflection tool for culturally competent and trauma-informed domestic violence prevention and services programs.
+- The National Center on Domestic Violence, Trauma, and Mental Health has created a self-reflection tool (PDF) Visit disclaimer page for culturally competent and trauma-informed domestic violence prevention and services programs.
 This tool can also be useful to RHY program managers and staff to begin to identify strengths and areas of improvement for the program to respond to the traumatic exposures including family violence, intimate partner violence, and sexual violence that many runaway and homeless youth have experienced.